Coryf65/SQL_Perf_Notes/README.md

 ### What to do instead ?

-- try to do JOINS
+- try to do JOINS they are your friends!

 - try to create a temp table

 - create new tables to join

+- Table-valued Function and Parameters

+- Other Options

+    - Consider doing things at Application tier

+    - *After*, filtering down to the narrow set of data you need to use

+    - Keep in mind Row-By-Row operations are always a bad thing